Gabb-c/pokenode-ts/docs/README.md

 ## What it is

 A lightweight Node.js wrapper for the PokéAPI with built-in types.
+An easy way to integrate your app with the PokéAPI.

 ## Features